alexisgrenon/airevisuelle/content/_index.en.md

   - image: "/img/optometriste-2.jpg"
     link: promotionsPage
     titre: Monthly offers
-    desc: Get a 50$ discount on our Maui Jim collection in May
+    desc: Get a 25% discount on our selected sun glasses in June and July
     btn: See our promotion
     haut: false
 block4: